-The palace complex has two entry gates, Diwan-e-Am and Jodha Bhai, where tickets can be purchased.
-Diwan-e-Am is the main gate, and there's also a free Archaeological Museum near it that's open daily from 9.00 am to 5.00 p.m. except for Friday.
+To the right is the palace complex and its Jodha Bhai gate -- one of the two entry gates.
+The main gate, Diwan-e-Am, is further along.
+There's also a free Archaeological Museum near it that's open daily from 9.00 am to 5.00 p.m. except Fridays (closed).

 Another attraction that's off-the-beaten-track and worth visiting is the unusual Hiran Minar.
 To reach this spiky tower, walk down the steep stone path through the palace complex's Elephant Gate.
 Ask your guide to take you there.
 Some people say that Akbar used to watch antelope (hiran) from the top of the tower.
 Others say it was built over the tomb of Akbar's favorite elephant named Hiran, which executed people by walking over them and crushing their chests.
 It's encrusted with stone elephant tusks.

 What to Keep in Mind: Dangers and Annoyances